tusharshahrs/pulumi-homelab/aws/crosswalk-vpc-fargate/fargate-with-crosswalk-vpc-python/README.md

-# Pulumi:  # Pulumi:  NGINX on AWS ECS Fargate using Python with a vpc built in Typescript
+# Using Pulumi NGINX on AWS ECS Fargate using Python with a vpc built in Typescript

 ### What Is This?